 The books have been criticized for having a lot of historical inaccuracies.
 However, this is probably true of all history books aimed at young children.
 They are simplified to make them understandable and appealing to the target age group.
 Some secular homeschoolers and moderate Christians have criticized the books for presenting Bible stories as historical events while some conservative Christians have criticized the series for not taking the Bible literally.

 The series is an easy-to-understand and comprehensive introduction to major figures and events in history.
 It also includes audiobook options, activity books, and Story of the World test books so that it can be used as a full home school history curriculum.
 Overall, I think these books are a good basic introduction to history for young children.

 The Complete Book of World History

 This is a great book to use in addition to Story of the World.
-The book is listed for grades 4 to 6 but I think a lot of 3rd graders would have no problem understanding it if they already have some world history background.
-The book has about 250 pages of text starting with the first humans and concluding with the end of the Cold War.
+The book is listed for grades 4 to 6, but some 3rd graders should be able to understand it if they already have some world history background.
+The book has about 250 pages of text, starting with the first humans and concluding with the end of the Cold War.
 This is a good basic overview of history for late elementary students.
 Events are told in a textbook, rather than storytelling, format.
 There are no questions or activities in the book, which is something many homeschoolers may expect in a textbook.